PVR Pullback: Bell to delete viewer’s saved TV shows and movies after 60 days

 Bell says subscribers will be reminded 15 days before a recording expires.

-A representative says the company anticipates “minimal impact” to customers since viewing of “nearly all” recordings takes place within 60 days.
+A representative says the company anticipates “minimal impact” on customers since viewing of “nearly all” recordings takes place within 60 days.

 Fellow telecom giant Rogers offers a similar cloud-based PVR option through Rogers Ignite where recordings are automatically deleted after one year.